saiTama-max/Toshinori_Bot/README.md

 # Toshinori_Bot
 A discord bot with basic fun features
 # How to run?
-create a `.env` file and then put the following variables in it-
+Start by cloning this repo, this can be done by `git clone <url>` in your terminal, then create a `.env` file and then put the following variables in it-
 ```
 TOKEN = discord bot token